denissimon/SwiftEvents/README.md

 #### One-time notification

-To make the handler execute only once:
+To ensure that the handler will be executed only once:

 ```swift
 someObservable.bind(self) { (self, data) in